 The Oregon Teacher of the Year program started in 1955 when elementary school teacher Margaret (Perry) Teufel of Monmouth Elementary School won the honor.
 Every year since then, each of the 50 states, U.S. territories, DC, and the Department of Defense Education Activity names a teacher of the year, culminating in the award of a National Teacher of the Year.

 Beginning in 2018-19, the Oregon Teacher of the Year program expanded to celebrate exemplary educators in every region of the state.
 Outstanding teachers are honored in up to 19 Education Service District regions in Oregon and these regional winners proceed to the consideration for Oregon Teacher of the Year.
-Watch this video to learn more about the Oregon Teacher of the Year expansion.

 Candidates for Oregon Teacher of the Year should be exceptionally dedicated, knowledgeable, and skilled licensed public school educators in grades preK – 12 (administrative responsibilities should be of secondary consideration).
 The candidate should be planning to continue in active teaching status for the subsequent academic year.